 Depending on the artisan's skills and experience making the product, a handcrafted good can be superior to a handmade item.

-Expert crafters usually are very detailed-oriented and will thoroughly examine each piece for quality assurance.
+Expert artisans usually are very detailed-oriented and will thoroughly examine each piece for quality assurance.
 Furthermore, handcrafting has its roots in rural arts, and many specific crafts have been practiced for centuries.

 Nonetheless, amateur crafters or artisans who are just starting might not have mastered the tasks at hand, affecting the result of the product or piece they create.